Did you spend first-days-of-school frantically coming up with the most perfectly cool way to describe yourself as an animal?

 14. Start a friendly debate

 There are definitely a few hot takes that spark furious debates among Bonuslians (all friendly, of course...).
-Running a few polls or strategically dropping a loaded question
+Running a few polls or strategically dropping a loaded question is a great way to spark conversation and break the ice.

 - Tater tots vs. waffle fries?